Introduction

 - Prepare Your Workspace :

-- Lay down newspaper or an old cloth to catch any debris.
+- Lay down newspaper or an old cloth to catch debris.

 - Turn Off and Unplug the Device :

-- Ensure the device is powered off and disconnected from any power source to avoid electrical hazards.
+- Ensure the device is powered off and unplugged to prevent electrical hazards.

 - Remove the Batteries :

-- Carefully take out the batteries, being mindful of any visible corrosion.
+- Carefully take out the batteries, observing any visible corrosion.

 - Inspect the Terminals :

-- Examine the battery terminals for signs of corrosion, typically a white or bluish residue.
+- Check the battery terminals for signs of corrosion, typically appearing as a white or bluish residue.

 - Prepare the Cleaning Solution :

-- Mix a tablespoon of baking soda with a small amount of water to create a paste, or use white vinegar/lemon juice directly.
+- Mix a tablespoon of baking soda with a little water to create a paste, or use white vinegar/lemon juice directly.

 - Apply the Solution :